BibliothecaDAO/loot-survivor/README.md

 Setting up devnet:

-- Select "Launch on Devnet".
+- Select "Launch on Devnet"
 - Select "Connect ArgentX"
-- Select "Add Devnet"
+- Select "Add Devnet" (confirm in Argent)
-- Select "Switch to Devnet"
+- Select "Switch to Devnet" (confirm in Argent)
-- Create an account within ArgentX.
+- Open Argent and create an account.
 You will be given 1 ETH as a starting balance.

 ## Game Description